hash-bang/Gander/README.md

 ------------
 * Caching doesnt work with filtering (needs to read :visible status like $.gander.select('next') does)
 * When viewing recursively, thumbnails dont load in the sort order
-* A maximum limit on number of files loaded recursively
-* Debug cache images overlap fullscreen view
 * select() doesnt work if two files have the same name in different cases e.g. 'one.jpg', 'One.jpg'